DarshanKumar89/devcommuntiy/src/posts/hello.md

 > "Hello, friend?"
 I'm Darshan living in Belgium.
 Gald to meet you...\
 > I am interested in Freelance/Contract basis, startup mentor + collaboration.\
-> Love to do solution design along with DevOps and full stack development.\
+> Love to do solution design along with DevOps and full stack engineer.\
 > We have to remember that...\
 > Oh Yeah!!.\
 > It's actually happened.\